Robert Bair, PhD

 Cynthia Castro, PhD, EIT

-Cynthia works on developing off-grid wastewater treatment systems for low- and middle-income countries.
+Dr. Castro works on developing off-grid wastewater treatment systems for low- and middle-income countries.
 Her research interests include nutrient recovery and management, bio-electrochemical systems, electrochemical processes, water reuse, and sustainable sanitation.
-Prior to joining USF, she worked on fundamental understanding of oxygenic photogranules and microbial fuel cells (MFC).
+Prior to joining USF, she worked on fundamental understanding of microbial fuel cells (MFC) and oxygenic photogranules for energy-efficient wastewater treatment.

 Hsiang-Yang (Gary) Shyu